-Collins: President Timmons of NAM says the large manufacturers must get reduced taxes and regulation, but he does not say it will create jobs or his members will stop off shoring jobs if he gets these breaks.
-The pressure and publicity will continue to build that makes a case that the large corporations should have their total state/federal taxes reduced from 39% to 20%.
-They also want the cash they are keeping in foreign banks to be brought into the U.S with a one-time repatriation tax (approximately 5%).
-In 2004 they received the one-time tax of 5.25% from President Bush but little of the money created jobs and most of it went to the shareholders or for stock buy-back purchases.
+Collins: President Timmons of NAM says the large manufacturers must get reduced taxes and regulation, but he does not say it will create jobs or his members will stop offshoring jobs if he gets these breaks.
+The pressure and publicity will continue to build that makes a case that the large corporations should have their total state/federal taxes reduced from 39 percent to 20 percent.
+They also want the cash they are keeping in foreign banks to be brought into the U.S with a one-time repatriation tax (approximately 5 percent).
+In 2004 they received the one-time tax of 5.25 percent from President Bush, but little of the money created jobs and most of it went to the shareholders or for stock buy-back purchases.

 EDUCATION AND TRAINING